Suits by Indigent Person

 Order XXXIII of the Civil Procedure Code talks about suits by indigent persons.
 Section 304 of Criminal Procedure Code, and Article 39A of the Indian Constitution respectively mention, legal aid to accused at state expense in certain cases, and equal justice and free legal aid.

-A person is an indigent person who is not having sufficient means to pay the fee for the plaint or where no such fee is prescribed he is not entitled to property worth rupees 1,000.
+Indigent means poor, penniless, pauper.
+A person is an indigent person who is not having sufficient means to pay the fee for the plaint or where no such fee is prescribed, he is not entitled to property worth rupees 1,000.

-A person may sue as indigent person only when he is so permitted by the court.
-When application is made for permission to sue as indigent person, every inquiry shall be made in the first instance.
+A person may sue as an indigent person only when the court so permits him.
+When the application is made for permission to sue as an indigent person, every inquiry shall be made in the first instance.

 An application for permission to sue as an indigent person shall contain the following particulars-

 1. Particulars received in regard to plaint in suit.

 2. List of movable/immovable property belonging to the applicant with the estimated value.

 3. Signature and Verification.

 The application shall be presented to the court by the applicant in person (not by any third party), but if he is exempted from personal appearance, an application may be presented by an authorised agent.
 But the agent must be able to answer the questions regarding the application.